TutorialsByNick/tutorialsbynick.github.io/_posts/2016-05-25-how-to-install-ubuntu-in-a-virtual-machine-on-windows.md

 ![Ubuntu Reboot Confirm]

+# Setting up the virtual machine to handle server capabilities

+If you want to use your virtual machine as a server or to develop web applications and server programs, you have to switch the virtual machine's networking to bridged.

+First, go to the settings in VirtualBox

+![VirtualBox Settings]

+Then, select the `Network` option on the side and select `Bridged Adapter` from the `Attached to:` dropdown in the center.

+![VirtualBox Networking]

+# Conclusion

+Now you have a capable Linux virtual machine installed.
+You could learn how to program on it, run open source software, or learn how to do security testing.
+Those are just a few options of what you can do in this Ubuntu installation.

 [Downloads - Oracle VM VirtualBox]: https://www.virtualbox.org/wiki/Downloads
 [VirtualBox Download Page]: {{ site.url }}/images/virtualbox-download-page.jpg
 [VirtualBox Installation First Step]: {{ site.url }}/images/virtualbox-installation-first-step.jpg